Main Cities of Russia

 Chelyabinsk is a city and the administrative center of Chelyabinsk Oblast, Russia, located in the northeast of the oblast, 210 kilometers (130 mi) south of Yekaterinburg, just to the east of the Ural Mountains, on the Miass River, on the border of Europe and Asia.

-Rostov-on-Don is a port city and the administrative center of Rostov Oblast and the Southern Federal District of Russia.
+Rostov-na-Donu is a port city and the administrative center of Rostov Oblast and the Southern Federal District of Russia.
 It lies to the southeast of the East European Plain, on the Don River, 32 kilometers (20 mi) from the Sea of Azov.
-The southwestern suburbs of the city abut the Don River delta.
+The southwestern suburbs of the city are located around the Don River delta.

 Ufa is the capital city of the Republic of Bashkortostan, Russia, and the industrial, economic, scientific and cultural center of the republic.

 Volgograd was formerly Tsaritsyn (1589–1925), and Stalingrad (1925–1961), is an important industrial city and the administrative center of Volgograd Oblast, Russia.
 It is 80 kilometers (50 mi) long from north to south.
 It is situated on the western bank of the Volga River.

 Perm is a city and the administrative center of Perm Krai, Russia, located on the banks of the Kama River in the European part of Russia near the Ural Mountains.
 From 1940 to 1957 it was named Molotov.

 Krasnoyarsk is a city and the administrative center of Krasnoyarsk Krai, Russia, located on the Yenisei River.
 It is the third largest city in Siberia after Novosibirsk and Omsk, with the population of 1,035,528.
 Krasnoyarsk is an important junction of the Trans-Siberian Railway and one of Russia’s largest producers of aluminium.